sir-rasel/sir-rasel.github.io/content/blogs/60-design-patterns-book-review.md

 22. Template Method: Defines the skeleton of an algorithm.

 ## Conclusion
 A design pattern is nothing but the common, well-known solution to a well-known situation in our day-to-day software development.
 These 2 books are very good for making your understanding about the design pattern from beginner to intermediate (with advanced experience also) level.
-But as you know, design pattern is not a straightforwardthing and not so easy to understand; we should feel them and use them wisely in appropriate places only when needed.
+But as you know, design pattern is not a straightforward thing and not so easy to understand; we should feel them and use them wisely in appropriate places only when needed.